HistoriaOffical/docs/masternodes/setup-cdmn.rst

   ./masternode-setup.sh

 After that follow the directions in the script.
 It will install all the required software and prompt the user when to run commands.
+Once you have completed the script successfuly your masternode is setup.
+Congrats!

 ===================================================================
 Option 2: Manual Historia Software Setup